-The ITS provides for enhanced harmonisation at EU level using standard forms, while, at the same time permits flexibility using a common template, but not a pre-defined format, or even free templates in some cases, such as the internal control mechanisms or information regarding ownership.
-Insofar as possible, the templates are the 'mirror' of the information specified in the corresponding RTS.
+The draft ITS provide for enhanced harmonisation at EU level using standard forms, while at the same time permitting flexibility using a common template, but not a pre-defined format, or even free templates in some cases, such as the internal control mechanisms or information regarding ownership.
+Insofar as is possible, the templates are the 'mirror' of the information specified in the corresponding RTS.